-Biogas plants have become a natural part of the Czech countryside.
-In many cases they bring new investments and jobs to regions beyond the industrial zones of large cities, bringing new development to rural areas.
-A great example of this is the farm of Karel Kuthan in Suchohrdly, a village in South Moravia.
-Its owner started farming his family property after his academic career as a chemical engineer.
-The farm grows wheat and rapeseed, keeps pigs and operates a biogas plant which became an attractive opportunity for a Swedish investor who built a greenhouse next to the farm, Bylinky.
-The greenhouse is supplied with heat and electricity from the biogas plant to grow fresh herbs in plant pots all-year-round which are then sold in supermarkets.
-The available energy from the biogas plant has been central to this kind of investment.
+Biogas plants have become a natural part of the Czech countryside, with around 600 installations throughout the whole country.
+In many cases they bring new investments and jobs to regions beyond the industrial zones of large cities, bringing new opportunity to rural areas.
+A great example of this is the farm of Karel Kuthan in Suchohrdly, a village in South Moravia (CZ).

+Karel Kuthan started farming his family property after his academic career as a chemical engineer.
+The farm grows wheat and rapeseed while breeding pigs.
+This led him to invest and operate a biogas plant which became an attractive opportunity for a Swedish investor who decided to build one of the most modern greenhouses in Europe close to the farm.
+The cooperation resulted in the creation of a new company, Bylinky.
+The greenhouse is supplied with heat and electricity from the biogas plant to grow fresh herbs in plant pots year-round which are then sold in supermarkets.
+Fresh herbs, whether in pots or cut, are intended for cooking at home and catering facilities.